 Where do I need to install these surge protectors?
 Ideally, every device on the NMEA bus gets a surge protector in its drop line.

 Unfortunately, it is a bit tedious to install these surge protectors, as they do not come with NMEA 2000 cabling.
 So, what one has to do is cut a drop line into two pieces and insert the surge protector in the middle.
 One has to make sure that the correct side of the surge protector is facing toward the bus, as it is not symmetrical.
 Also, one will want to make sure that the shielding metal sleeve of the NMEA cable is routed from one side to the other.
-And since the gas discharge will induce a lot of voltage in its neighbourhood when triggered, one will also want to have the surge protector in a metal case (connected to the shield), so that nearby devices are less affected.
-I used aluminium foil for this, but more professional would be to put all this into an aluminium casing and connect to that.
+And since the gas discharge will induce a lot of voltage in its neighbourhood when triggered, one will also want to have the surge protector in a metal case, so that nearby devices are less affected.

 Incidentally, if you are interested in testing methodologies for CAN bus interfaces, have a look at this TI document.
 It talks about essentially the same protection elements as used in the surge protectors above.
 These should be built into the NMEA ports of our devices, but this does not always seem to be the case.
-For instance, my B&G autopilot features a separate domain for the NMEA bus circuitry, talking to the rest via opto couplers, which is great.
-It also features thyristors (but only two, not three), but there are no gas discharge tubes seen anywhere.
+For instance, my B&G autopilot features a separate domain for the NMEA bus circuitry, talking to the main board via opto-couplers, which is great.
+It also features thyristors (but only two, not three), but there are no gas-discharge tubes seen anywhere.

 I would also protect all coaxial cables going into devices, i.e. from the VHF antenna(s), radio/tv/sat.
 Furthermore all control/signal cables not on NMEA 2000 bus – there will be a few.